An end in sight? Striking writers and Hollywood studios resume negotiations for a second day

 No other outlet has been able to corroborate Faber’s report.
 Deadline reported, however, that Wednesday’s negotiations were “very encouraging.”
 The Associated Press sent emails seeking comment to representatives for the AMPTP, the WGA and other entertainment companies.

-The two sides have been divided on issues of pay, the size of writing staffs on shows and the use of artificial intelligence in how scripts are created.
+The two sides have been divided on issues of pay, the size of writing staffs on shows and the use of artificial intelligence in the creation of scripts.
 Actors, who joined the writers on strike in July, have their own issues but there have been no discussions about resuming negotiations with their union yet.

+The mood outside Netflix’s Hollywood headquarters was upbeat Thursday, with music blaring and drivers honking in support of the picketers.

+Actor-writer-producer Justine Bateman, who starred in the ’80s series “Family Ties,” said the key to making a deal was that the guild’s basic agreement offered the right terms to the new generation of writers.

+“The point is not to have a resolution as much as to make sure that we have made a deal that protects us … writers in the minimum basic agreement,” Bateman said, noting that she and other writers-producers had benefited from the terms of earlier contracts.

+“It has to be a deal that makes this worth it,” she said.

-A previous attempt to restart talks fell flat.
+A previous attempt to restart talks with the writers fell flat.
 The two sides had a handful of meetings in mid-August, including one that included the heads of Disney, Netflix and Warner Bros.
 Discovery.

 But writers said that after exchanging contract proposals, “they were met with a lecture about how good their single and only counteroffer was,” and the talks trailed off.